namoray/vision/validator_criteria.md

 If we detect an image which is NSFW, we don't want to transfer that over the internet, so the miners do NOT return the image.
 Instead they return all the features necessary for the reward model, including the clip embeddings.
 This still lets us run all the models we need to, and crucially, ensures the miners still must run the model.
 If we didn't do this, miners would be able to send everyone NSFW prompts, and then just return an empty response each time without doing any calculations.

 ### Setting weights with scores
 Due to subtensor issues, we've had to slightly adapt the scoring mechanism.
-Since we cannot gaurantee that we will be able to set weights every epoch, we are taking the approach of a moving average.
+Since we cannot guarantee that we will be able to set weights every epoch, we are taking the approach of a moving average.

 Each scoring period is 10 minutes long (currently) defined [here](https://github.com/namoray/vision/blob/7bf552e9e81c1271c17ecb1e69aec67ce9cd8a5c/validation/validator_api_server/core_validator.py#L101).
 We average the score for each miner over that period, and keep the last N periods in memory (currently N=30) [see here](https://github.com/namoray/vision/blob/7bf552e9e81c1271c17ecb1e69aec67ce9cd8a5c/validation/validator_api_server/core_validator.py#L46C27-L46C35).
 We then take an average of all the averages and use that to assign the score for a miner.

-This is a key point to explore I believe, as currently the distribution is slighlty flatter than desired since we are needing to average over such a long period, to make sure validators stay in consensus, given some are not able to set weights for hundreds if not thousands of blocks at times.
+This is a key point to explore I believe, as currently the distribution is slightly flatter than desired since we are needing to average over such a long period, to make sure validators stay in consensus, given some are not able to set weights for hundreds if not thousands of blocks at times.
 It will be a balancing act between these averages, and the variability in score for 'winning' miners.

 ## Community engagement